What is Resource Sharing?

-If the University Library owns the item in any format (including e-book format), or if the item is on reserve or is checked out, your request will be cancelled and we will notify you.
-Items that are on reserve can be borrowed by anyone with a valid library card on a first-come, first-served basis.
-Items that are currently checked out can be recalled; the current borrower will receive a notification to return the item within 7 days.
+If you want an interlibrary loan of a full item and the University Library owns the item in any format (including e-book format) or it is checked out, your request will be cancelled and we will notify you.
+Items that are currently checked out can be recalled; the current borrower will receive a notification to return the item within 7 days or by the due date, whichever is shorter.

 Books, microfilm, and other circulating items are shipped via Canada Post.
-Be prepared to provide your courier number on the request form if you require faster service.
 Documents and copies are supplied as an email attachment.

-Materials from Education & Music, Engineering, Law, Science, and the STM Shannon Library are borrowed through the Murray Library.
+Materials from any of our library locations - Education & Music, Law, Leslie & Irene Dubé Health Sciences, Science, and STM Shannon Library - are available to be borrowed.
 Submit requests through your interlibrary loan system (e.g. Relais, VDX, OCLC) whenever possible using these library symbols.
-Murray ILL uses IFM for all OCLC requests.

 - Library and Archives Canada (Amicus) - SSU